EmilioRoche/emilioroche.github.io/docs/index.markdown

 ---

 ## The site
-This site is a personal one where I can keep track of any projects I have been working on, as well write/document my progress on said projects for reference.
+Welcome!
+This site is a personal one where I can keep track of any projects I have been working on, as well write/document my progress on said projects using [posts](/posts/) for reference.